greglook/merkle-db/DESIGN.md

 ; given set of fields.
 Like `scan`, but uses record indices instead.
 (seek db table-name fields from-index to-index) => (record ...)

+; Read a single record from the database, returning data for the given set of ; fields, or nil if the record is not found.
+(read db table-name primary-key fields) => record

 ; Write a batch of records to the database, represented as a map of primary key ; values to record data maps.
 (write db table-name records) => db'

 ; Remove a batch of records from the table, identified as a set of primary keys.
 (delete db table-name primary-keys) => db'

-; Change the defined field family groups in a table.
-This requires rebuilding ; the data blocks, and may take some time.
-The new families should be provided ; as a keyword mapped to a set of field names.
-(alter-families db table-name new-families) => db'

-; Optimize the database table by merging any patch records and rebalancing the ; data tree indexes.
-(optimize db table-name) => db'
 ```